Local-Dev-MIT/www/content/websites/intro-to-meachanics.md

   list: true
   render: false
 content_type: website
-course_description: This is an introduction to Newtonian Physics
+course_description: This is an introduction to Laws of potions Physicssss
 course_image:
   content: ''
   website: intro-to-mechanics